FaqihAbdulMaalik/spike/README.md

 ## Send Email via Gmail (send_email tool)

-To let Veronica send emails on your behalf, you need a **Gmail App Password**:
+To let Spike send emails on your behalf, you need a **Gmail App Password**:

 1. Enable **2-Factor Authentication** on your Google account: https://myaccount.google.com/security